twbs/bootstrap/site/content/docs/5.1/components/modal.md

 ### Static backdrop

-When backdrop is set to static, the modal will not close when clicking outside of it.
+When the backdrop is set to static, the modal will not close when clicking outside of it.
 Click the button below to try it.

 <div class="modal fade" id="staticBackdropLive" data-bs-backdrop="static" data-bs-keyboard="false" tabindex="-1" aria-labelledby="staticBackdropLiveLabel" aria-hidden="true">
   <div class="modal-dialog">